 Did you know; baby peeled carrots are actually larger carrots that are trimmed down to ‘baby size’.
 They will keep for at least a week in the refrigerator.
-As they’re already peeled, a light frosting may appear on the surface; place in cold water for a few minutes and they will return to their brilliant orange colour.
+As they’re already peeled, a light frosting may appear on the surface; place them in cold water for a few minutes and they will return to their brilliant orange colour.

 Refrigerate in plastic bags until ready to use to keep them fresh.